renytek13/Soft-Prompt-Generation/README.md

 ## Run Two-stage Training Paradigm

-If you wanna use the data splits and prompt labels produced by yourself.
-Please follow the instructions as follows:

 **First, when downloading the dataset, ignore the last step of downloading the split folder when following the [Data preparation](#data-preparation) steps above and just build the images directory as required.**